abhriyaroy/RxLowpoly/README.md

 ## Sample App

-The <a href="https://play.google.com/store/apps/details?id=com.zebrostudio.lowpolyrx">sample app</a> provides an implementation of various configurations of `RxLowpoly` which one can experience first hand before using the library.
+The <a href="https://play.google.com/store/apps/details?id=com.zebrostudio.lowpolyrx">sample app</a> provides an implementation of various configurations of `RxLowpoly` which one can experience and assess first hand before using the library.

 ## How to Contribute